Catterall: History

 On 14 February 1716, three local men (Joseph Wadsworth and Thomas Goose of Catterall and Thomas Cartmell of Claughton) were executed for joining the Jacobite rebellion of 1715.
 They were reputedly executed at Stocks Lane End.
 In modern times, this is where Cock Robin Lane and Catterall Lane join the A6.

 The parish is traversed by several important routes, including the A6, the M6 Motorway, the West Coast Main Line, the B6430 and the Lancaster Canal, all of which run, more-or-less north to south.
 The parish was served by Garstang and Catterall railway station, which used to stand on the West Coast Main Line, but was closed in the 1960s and later demolished.

 In May 2007, Gennaro Panzuto, a member of the Camorra, was arrested in Catterall in connection with gang-related murders.

 Geography

 The 2011 census showed that 2,280 people lived in the parish of Catterall, of whom 1,124 were male and 1,126 were female.

 The main employer in Catterall is Franklaw Water Treatment Works on Catterall Lane.
 The site has developed since the 1960s from a couple of 'Dalek' style boreholes, to a large water treatment works, operated by United Utilities.

 The other main employer is Collinson Plc, who manufacture agricultural and industrial buildings.

-There is a Post Office within the Village Hall open Tuesday’s and Thursday’s 11:15 - 14:15.
-Where all main Post Office services are offered.
+There is a Post Office within the Village Hall open Tuesdays and Thursdays 11:15-14:15.
+All main Post Office services are offered.

 The adjoining parishes are Claughton, Kirkland, Barnacre-with-Bonds, Upper Rawcliffe-with-Tarnacre and Myerscough and Bilsborrow.